gc-da11yn/gc-da11yn.github.io/src/en/standards/backgrounder.md

 </table>

 When a department enters a new contract with a vendor, it will need to make sure the product or service it is procuring is accessible by satisfying the applicable clauses in the latest version of the _[Harmonised European Standard on Accessibility Requirements for <abbr title="Information and Communication Technology Accessibility">ICT</abbr> Products and Services](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) (2021) (EN 301 549)_.

-Technical authorities and contracting authorities who work in the Government of Canada can consult Shared Services Canada’s Accessible <abbr title="Information and Communication Technology Accessibility">ICT</abbr> Procurement Guide for more information and guidance prior to the publication of official standard guidance.
+Technical authorities and contracting authorities who work in the Government of Canada can consult Shared Services Canada’s Accessibility Triage Team [att-eta@ssc-spc.gc.ca](mailto:att-eta@ssc-spc.gc.ca) for more information and guidance prior to the publication of official standard guidance

 ## Web content